simonjela/auto-annotated-portfolio/content/pages/projects/project-one.md

   modern pop finesse.
 His voice stands out with its warmth and rich precise tone.
 It’s both soothing and powerful, leaving listeners captivated from the first moment.
 He’s delivering danceable music that also makes you feel like listening to an intimate late-night confession of a close friend.
-Photo
-  credit: Johanna Berghorn
 featuredImage:
   type: ImageBlock
   url: /images/SimonJela_pic_credit_JohannaBerghorn.jpg